Sun West SD Ag Program

 is for Bio 30 students and includes a lab component where students genetically alter bacteria to make it glow.
 Students will learn how genetic engineering technologies can be used in agriculture to become more sustainable while feeding a growing global population.
 During the presentation students will consider the historical context for genetic modification as well as the modern day uses before they get some hands-on experience with these technologies in the classroom.

-Due to COVID-19 restrictions programming is temporarily on hold.
-Check back later or sign up for our monthly e-newsletter to be notified when programming becomes available.
-Sign up for e-newsletter.
+In-person programs may return pending public health guidelines.
+Check back later or sign up for our monthly e-newsletter to be notified when this program returns.

 Host Partner: G-Mac's AgTeam, Winfield United